amisha3k/real_time_dynamic_pricing_engine/README.md

 # 🛒 Dynamic Pricing Engine with Business Insights

-Dynamic Pricing Engine is a Machine Learning-powered project designed to predict optimal product prices based on demand, seasonality, and product features.
-It integrates a Streamlit frontend with a FastAPI backend and leverages ML models for real-time price recommendations.
----

-## 📌 Project Overview
 This project implements a **machine learning-based dynamic pricing engine** that predicts the optimal product price using **LightGBM** and **XGBoost** models.
 It not only focuses on model accuracy but also evaluates **business-centric metrics** such as **Revenue** and **Profit**, helping businesses maximize profitability while maintaining competitive pricing.